-- Your Active primary and secondary Policy Server be on its own device, NOT on an All-In-one device. - The device that will house the secondary Passive Policy Server is accessible and that you know its IP address.

-To be able to use a virtual IP address which will automatically route to the Active Policy Server see Step 5, both Policy Servers must be on the same network.
+- Your Active primary and secondary Policy Server be on its own device, NOT on an All-In-One device. - The device that will house the secondary Passive Policy Server is accessible and that you know its IP address. - To be able to use a virtual IP address which will automatically route to the Active Policy Server, see Step 6 below.
+Both Policy Servers must be on the same network.